d-gubert/sec-deno-ipc/README.md

 The HEAD of this repository will not contain a final working version for the Apps-Engine itself, but only the latest stage of testing I'm in.

+*Next step*: determine app's dependencies before hand so we can prompt the worker to load them asynchronously _before parsing the code_ - this way we can workaround the lack of sync require.

 ## Notes/Lessons learned

 - Deno doesn't have a require and the only way to dynamically import modules is asynchronous.